-To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad core Intel processor, 256 GB storage, and 8 GB RAM or better is required.
-The virtualization software (hypervisor) can also take advantage of a GPU if one is available.
+To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad-core Intel processor, 256 GB storage, and 8 GB RAM or better is required.

 Boot Camp allows you to install Windows within a dedicated hard disk partition on your Mac.
 In this configuration, Windows runs natively, accessing the Mac hardware directly.
-You can access Windows by restarting your Mac, holding down the Option key, and selecting the disk partition that contains your Windows operating system.
+You can access Windowsby restarting your Mac and pressing and holding the Option key while selecting the disk partition that contains your Windows operating system.

-This may be useful if you want to run ArcGIS Pro and access the available underlying hardware directly, instead of the overhead of installing and running virtualization software.
-The limitation is that you cannot access MacOS and its applications at the same time.
-To access MacOS and its applications, you will need to restart your Mac.
+The limitation is that you cannot access macOS and its applications at the same time.
+To access Windows and macOS, you need to restart your Mac.

-The Boot Camp Assistant helps the user install Windows within a dedicated hard disk partition.
-The Assistant can be accessed from the Utilities folder inside the Applications folder in MacOS.
+The Boot Camp Assistant helps you install Windows within a dedicated hard disk partition.
+The Assistant can be accessed from the Utilities folder in the Applications folder in macOS.
 For more information about Boot Camp, see Apple's Support site.

 To run ArcGIS Pro with Parallels version 15, the following are recommended: